Illumina/Pelops/README.md

 ## Inputs

 The input to Pelops is a short-read whole-genome sequencing BAM or CRAM file from a tumour sample, aligned to the GRCh38 reference genome.
+The BAM/CRAM file needs to be indexed.
 Pelops was tested on alignments by DRAGEN (version 4.0.3), bwa (version 0.7.17), and Isaac (version SAAC01325.18.01.29).

 ### Systematic noise BED file